-Once on each of your turns, when you hit a creature with this weapon it takes an extra 1d10 lightning damage.
+Once on each of your turns, when you hit a creature with this weapon you can deal an extra 1d10 lightning damage.
 An arc of lightning then leaps from that target to as many as three additional creatures of your choice within 30 feet of it, which also take 1d10 lightning damage.